DMiller0090/TWW_ACE_Explanation/Ace_Explanation.md

 2. Perform text delay on another NPC, ensuring we don't put the 1st NPC back on screen at any point, otherwise their text will load
 3. With both instances of text delay active, we rotate the camera (or use the pictobox) to make sure both actors uncull (get on screen) on the SAME frame

-We now have two textboxes on screen, one of the text boxes graphics are invisible, but we can still advance and close the text at will.
+We now have two textboxes on screen, one of the textboxes graphics are invisible, but we can still advance and close the text at will.

 ---